Prevent misuse of your business name or details

 Has your identity been misused?

-Is a fraudster using your business details for online deception or to send fake invoices?
+Is a fraudster using the details of your business or organisation for online deception or to send fake invoices?
 Alert your customers, suppliers, and other partners.
 Business identity fraud is a criminal offence.
 Report it to the Fraud Helpdesk and file a report with the police.
 You can also report identity fraud to the Central Identity Theft and Error Reporting Centre (CMI, in Dutch).